 The Pan-African Scientific Research Council’s main goals are to promote research, career development, and policy & public engagement among African and/or Africa-focused researchers and professionals.
 The Council’s thematic areas are social sciences; biomedical sciences; agricultural, energy, and environmental sciences; and applied mathematics, computer science, and statistics.

 Research efforts focus on promoting scientific advancement in Africa by encouraging increased productivity among Council members and giving visibility to knowledge produced within the Council.
 The Council publishes Research Agendas that reflect the pressing needs that the African continent faces, and cultivates a space for its members to collaborate to generate research on these issues.
-It also leverages its website, events and upcoming journal, the Pan-African Scientist, to disseminate and elevate research produced by Council members.
+It also leverages its website, events and upcoming journal, Mwendo – the Journal of the PASRC, to disseminate and elevate research produced by Council members.

 Career development efforts are aimed at developing the skills of Council members.
 The Council's goal is to provide mentorship and career development workshops for young scholars, as well as more established ones in an attempt to strengthen the African scientific community of today and tomorrow.